DataDog/kics/documentation/rules/terraform/azure/email_alerts_disabled.md

 ### Description

  Azure Security Center contact alert notifications should be enabled to ensure that designated security contacts receive email alerts about security issues or threats in your Azure environment.
-If the `alert_notifications` attribute is set to `false`, such as in
+If the `alert_notifications` attribute is set to `false`, such as shown below, critical security incidents could go unnoticed, increasing the risk of delayed response to threats.

 ```
 resource "azurerm_security_center_contact" "example" {